Find Grad Schools

 23 Yearly Graduations

 The 8th most popular school in the country for communication arts majors who are seeking their master's degree is National University.
 Each year, around 18,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,912 per year.
 During the most recent year for which we have data, 23 people received their master's degree in communication arts from National University.
-Of these students, 61% were women and 70% were members of underrepresented racial-ethnic groups.
+Around 52% of these students were from an underrepresented racial-ethnic group, and 48% were women.

 #9